 Grab is Southeast Asia’s leading superapp, providing highly-used daily services such as ride-hailing, food delivery, payments, and more.
 Our goal is to give people better access to the services that matter to them, with more value and convenience, so we’ve been expanding our ecosystem to include bill payments, hotel bookings, trip planners, and videos - with more to come.
-We want to outserve our customers - not just by packing the Grab app with useful features and services, but by making the whole experience a unique and personalized one for each of them.
+We want to outserve our consumers - not just by packing the Grab app with useful features and services, but by making the whole experience a unique and personalised one for each of them.

 A lot of the collaborative work we do with our partners can be seen in the Grab Feed.
 This is where we broadcast various types of content about Grab and our partners in an aggregated manner, adding value to the overall user experience.
 Here’s what the feed looks like:

 Looking for news and entertainment?
 Check the Feed.